AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

     </a>
 </figure>
 {:/}

+**Create a structure that does not fall down.**

+Your course will stand or fall depending on its structure.
+You got to get this one right.

+Separate the easy concepts from the hard ones and don't go jumping in with a gigantic **YEEEEHAAAAWWWW!**.
+Create a logical flow of concepts and bounce it of someone else to see if it makes sense to them as well.

+Once you have an outline you can start filling out the concepts.
+If the outline is clear the course has a very good chance of staying clear.

 And the most important part was staying up to date with the newest functionality in the framework.